-Tara Gray serves as associate professor of criminal justice and as the founding director of the Teaching Academy at New Mexico State University.
-The Teaching Academy provides New Mexico State educators with training, mentoring, and networking.
-It helps NMSU educators develop extraordinary teaching lives embedded in exceptional careers.
+Tara Gray serves as associate professor of criminal justice and as the first director of the Teaching Academy at New Mexico State University (NMSU).
+The Teaching Academy seeks to improve student learning by providing NMSU educators with professional development in teaching, leadership and mentoring.
+The Academy helps them develop extraordinary teaching lives embedded in exceptional careers.

-Tara has presented faculty development workshops to 5,000 participants at more than a hundred colleges and universities in more than thirty-five of the United States, and in Thailand, Guatemala, Mexico, Canada, Saudi Arabia and the United Arab Emirates.
+Tara has presented faculty development workshops to 10,000 participants at more than 120 venues, in thirty-five states, and in Thailand, Guatemala, Mexico, Canada, Saudi Arabia and the United Arab Emirates.
 Workshop participants report that she is “spirited, entertaining, and informativeshe’s anything but gray!”